uezo/ChatdollKit/README.md

 ## 🥰 3D Model Control

 The `ModelController` component controls the gestures, facial expressions, and speech of 3D models.
-This component is also used by the `AIAvatar` and `LLMContentSkill` components.

 ### Idle Animations